frankt716/cse-191-fall23/rec03.lagda.md

   open import rec02
 ```

+We say that two propositions, P and Q, are *logically equivalent*, denoted P ≡ Q, when (P ⇒ Q) ∧ (Q ⇒ P) is a tautology.

 ```agda
   data _≡_ : 𝐏 → 𝐏 → Type where
     Logical-Equivalence : {P : 𝐏} {Q : 𝐏} (prf : taut ((P ⇨ Q) ∧ (Q ⇨ P))) → P ≡ Q
   infix 26 _≡_
 ```
+Logical equivalence is an *equivalence relation*, i.e.,
+- (reflexive) P ≡ P for any proposition P;
+- (symmetric) if P ≡ Q then Q ≡ P for any propositions P and Q;
+- (transitive) if P ≡ Q and Q ≡ R then P ≡ R for any proposition P, Q, and R.
+We will explore relations in more depth later.

 ```agda
   ≡-refl : {P : 𝐏} → P ≡ P